Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= 3.1.3 =
+- Added the option to use "orderby" and "order" parameters in the display downloads from a category shortcode to allow sorting the download items display list.
+- The download item description field has been converted to a rich editor.
+So you can customize the download description with rich text.
+-

 = 3.1.2 =
 - Removed the link from the download item name in the template 2 display.